+- A. Inspections

+- B. Internal Affairs Investigations

+- C. Education and Training

-- A. InspectionsB.
-Internal Affairs InvestigationsC.
-Education & TrainingD.
-Accreditation Section - E. Policy Analyst
+- D. Accreditation Section

+- E. Policy Analyst

 The professional standards commander reports to the chief of police and is responsible for investigating all complaints against University of Maryland, Baltimore Police Force employees and conducts inspections of all internal systems and personnel.
-The commander is also responsible for accreditation and policy writing.
+The commander also is responsible for accreditation and policy writing.